 Product gas exits the gasifier at approximately 840°F (450°C) through an opening near the top of the gasifier vessel and passes into a water quench vessel and a boiler feed water (BFW) preheater designed to lower the temperature to approximately 300°F (150°C).
 Entrained solids and soluble compounds mixed with the exiting liquid are sent to a gas-liquor separation unit.
 Soluble hydrocarbons such as tars, oils, and naphtha are recovered from the aqueous liquor and recycled to the top of the gasifier and/or reinjected at the tuyeres.

-The BGL gasifier technology is currently owned by Envirotherm GmbH and Zemag Clean Energy Technology GmbH, who in 2012 noted that 14 gasifiers have been recently built or planned for industrial fuel gas and for syngas production for ammonia and urea synthesis, mostly in China and India.
-South Heart Energy Development, LLC (a joint venture between Great Northern Power Development, L.P. and Allied Syngas Corporation) have planned to use BGL gasification of North Dakota lignite in a project near South Heart, North Dakota, for production of H2 (approximately 4.7 million Nm³/d for power production) and utilization of CO2 (2.1 million mt/yr) for enhanced oil recovery (EOR) in the Williston Basin.
+The BGL gasifier technology is currently in the product portfolio of Zemag Clean Energy Technology GmbH.
+In 2012 it was noted that 14 gasifiers had been recently built or planned for industrial fuel gas and for syngas production for ammonia and urea synthesis, mostly in China and India.
+South Heart Energy Development, LLC (a joint venture between Great Northern Power Development, L.P. and Allied Syngas Corporation) have planned to use BGL gasification of North Dakota lignite in a project near South Heart, North Dakota, for production of H2 (approximately 4.7 million Nm³/d for power production) and utilization of carbon dioxide (CO2) (2.1 million mt/yr) for enhanced oil recovery (EOR) in the Williston Basin.